Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 \subsection{Participant Recruiting}

-We collected data from 250 Amazon Mechanical Turk (MTurk) workers who were based in the U.S. and had completed more than 5,000 jobs with an approval rate above 97\%.
+We collected data from 250 Amazon Mechanical Turk workers who were based in the U.S. and had completed more than 5,000 jobs with an approval rate above 97\%.
 We discarded data from 12 workers who failed an attention check question, leaving a sample population of 238.
 The population was roughly two-thirds male and over half of participants were between the ages of 30 and 49.
-The majority consumed news media at least five days a week and paid fairly high attention to politics and current events.
-We show the full population demographics in Table~\ref{tbl:mturkdemographics} in Appendix~\ref{apx:crowdworker-survey}.
+The majority consumed news media at least five days a week and paid somewhat close attention to politics and current events.
+We provide full population demographics in supporting materials~\cite{disinfowarn-sm}.

-The recruitment materials, consent form, and instructions described the task as pertaining to the use of search engines and made no mention of warnings or disinformation.
-We estimated the task duration at 15-20 minutes and compensated participants \$2.33 with the opportunity to earn a \$1 bonus (43\%) for retrieving the correct answer for all four queries.
-If a participant abandoned the task partway through or exceeded a 2-hour time limit, we discarded their data and recruited a replacement participant.
+Recruiting and consent materials described the study as related to search engine use and did not mention warnings or disinformation.
+We estimated the total task duration as 15-20 minutes and compensated participants \$2.33 with the opportunity to earn a \$1 bonus (43\%) for retrieving the correct answer for all four queries.\footnote{We expected that nearly all participants would qualify, and 81.5\% did.} If a participant abandoned the task partway through or exceeded a 2-hour time limit, we discarded their data and recruited a replacement participant.

 Our study was approved by the Princeton University IRB.